kasra-hosseini/obspyDMT/README.rst

 3.  `Quick tour`_: run a quick tour for obspyDMT.
 4.  `Option types`_: there are two types of options for obspyDMT: *option-1* (with value) and *option-2* (without value)
 5.  `event-info request`_: if you are looking for some events and you want to get info about them without downloading waveforms.
-6.  `event-based request`_: retrieve the waveforms, response files and meta-data of all the requested stations for all the events found in the archive.
+6.  `event-based request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
-7.  `continuous request`_: retrieve the waveforms, response files and meta-data of all the requested stations for the specified time span.
+7.  `continuous request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations for the specified time span.
 8.  `Update`_: if you want to continue an interrupted request or complete your existing archive.
 9.  `Geographical restriction`_: if you are interested in the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area.
-10.  `Instrument correction`_: instrument correction for displacement, velocity and acceleration with full response file or Poles And Zeros *(PAZ)*.
+10. `Instrument correction`_: instrument correction for displacement, velocity and acceleration with full response file by using stationXML/response files.
 11. `Parallel retrieving and processing`_: send the request and/or process the data in parallel.
-This section introduces some options (*bulkdataselect* and *parallel retrieving and processing*) to speed-up the whole procedure.
+This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
-12.  `Plot`_: for an existing folder, you could plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
+12. `Plot`_: for an existing folder, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
+13. `Explore stationXML file`_: how to explore and analyze different stages available in a stationXML file.
-13. `Seismicity`_: plot the geographical and historical distribution of earthquake activities (seismicity).
+14. `Seismicity`_: plot the geographical and historical distribution of earthquake activities (seismicity).
-14. `Folder structure`_: the way that obspyDMT organize your retrieved and processed data in the file-based mode.
+15. `Folder structure`_: the way that obspyDMT organize your retrieved and processed data in the file-based mode.
-15. `Available options`_: all options currently available in obspyDMT.
+16. `Available options`_: all options currently available in obspyDMT.

 --------------------
 How to cite obspyDMT